iterative/dvc.org/static/docs/commands-reference/status.md

 DVC-file (stage) with differences, the _dependencies_ and/or _outputs_ that
 differ are listed.
-For each item listed, either the file name or the checksum is shown, and additionally a status word is shown describing the changes in checksum or status for both local and cloud workspace:
+For each item listed, either the file name or the checksum is shown, and additionally a status word is shown describing the changes in checksum or status for both local and cloud workspace.
+Given list describes both, status of the DVC-file and differences in the DVC-files:

 - For the local workspace: